 The recent changes with the NCAA ruling allow student athletes to receive compensation for sponsored partnerships.
 While some schools and states have quickly put guardrails in place, many others are an open marketplace for endorsements.
 Whether you’re a marketer, parent of a student athlete, director of a collegiate athletic program, student athlete mentor, or even a student athlete yourself—you’ve likely already seen the influx of opportunities and have many questions about a variety of topics relating to content creation and compensation.

 This is brand-new territory for all of us, so we did the research, talked to athletes and persons of authority in the space, and put together a series of podcasts to help navigate the unknown.
-Our first episode in the series talks about student athlete influencer basics and provides tips to help move through conversations comfortably.
+Our first episode in the series talks about basics for student athlete influencers and provides tips to help move through conversations comfortably.

 Social Marketing Introduction